playfulprogramming/playfulprogramming/content/blog/formik-works-great-heres-why-i-wrote-my-own/index.md

 My time at this company was in 2019, [right before Formik surpassed one million weekly downloads](https://npmtrends.com/formik).
 Thanks to my experience using Formik at this company, I was left with a strong recommendation in favor of the tool for all future React forms usage.

 Fast forward to today.
-I'm leading a front-end team in charge of many applications.
+I'm leading a front-end team in charge of many React and React Native applications.
 One such application we inherited was very heavily form-focused.
 Formik is still the wildly popular, broadly adopted intuitive forms API I used all those years ago.

 So, if we loved Formik, why did we not only remove it from our projects but replace it with [a form library of our own](https://github.com/crutchcorn/houseform)?